 |Approximately $3,000||November 1, 2016|

 This scholarship is awarded on the basis of financial need and academic merit to the student deemed most likely to contribute to studies on the status of women, community studies and public policy, including studies in the areas of transportation, housing, urban planning, employment, public works and municipal services.
 Applicants must be Canadian citizens or permanent residents of Ontario.
-Please include a resume, an example of written work (20 pages or less), two letters of academic reference and a ROSI academic transcript with your application.
+Please include a resume, an example of written work (20 pages or less), two letters of academic reference and an ACORN/ROSI academic transcript with your application.

 The City of Toronto Women’s Studies Scholarship application form is available on-line through the Faculty of Arts & Science Enrolment Services website.
 Go to the link for the “City of Toronto Women’s Studies Graduate Scholarship.”

 |Non-monetary||Awarded upon acceptance into the Ph.D. program

 This award recognizes overall achievement in graduate student leadership during the academic year.
 Professor Margrit Eichler was the first Director of the Women & Gender Studies Institute, which was founded in 1999.

 |Non-monetary||Awarded at the end of the academic year

 This award recognizes overall achievement in research, teaching and service, and is awarded on the basis of faculty nominations.